 The Solo 3 V2 uses hybrid heating combined with Arizer’s signature glass stem.
 Vapor travels through a borosilicate glass tube, adding a layer of flavor purity that no plastic or metal mouthpiece can match.
 The hybrid system produces thick, consistent vapor from first draw to last.
 Sessions are longer and more even, but the terpene detail at low temps is slightly less pronounced than the V4 Pro’s pure convection.

 Both are excellent — but they excel differently.
-The V4 Pro wins on Peak flavor in the first few draws.
+The V4 Pro wins on peak flavor in the first few draws.
 The Solo 3 V2 wins on session consistency and glass-pure taste throughout.
 If you tend to sip at low temperatures and care about terpene nuance, the V4 Pro has a slight edge.
 If you prefer set-and-forget sessions where every draw tastes equally good, the Solo 3 V2 is more satisfying.

 Battery Life: 18650 Flexibility vs Raw Capacity